lilyminium/psiresp/docs/source/resp.rst

 The hyperbolic restraint used in a restrained fit is controlled by two parameters: ``resp_a`` (in a two-stage fit, ``resp_a1`` and ``resp_a2`` for the first and second stages respectively) and ``resp_b``.
+Below is an explanation of how these parameters control the penalty applied to the matrix of linear equations to be solved.

 The way to conceptually understand the purpose of the restraint is to "add noise" to the fit and pull the magnitudes of the resulting